hkupty/hkupty.github.io/_posts/2016-03-19-Functional-Programming-Concepts-Idioms-and-Philosophy.md

 As a general rule, think of your code as if you were writing a mathematical function:

   * Should its result vary according to anything that isn't supplied as a parameter?
 No
-  * Should it alter any of the parameters that where supplied?
+  * Should it alter any of the parameters that were supplied?
 No
   * Should it alter anything outside it's scope?
 No
   * Should the result be always the same for the same supplied parameters? __Yes.__